jorgeglezlopez/spark-arff-data-source/README.md

 * StringParser
 * DateParser

-Each of this classes is extended from **ARFFAttributeParser**, and transforms from raw records (string) to values (Double) accordingly to its type.
+Each of this classes is extended from **ARFFAttributeParser**, and transforms from raw records (string) to values (Double) according to its type.
 Additionally, each parser is set to indicate which kind of field belongs to (labels, features or bag-id).

 Once all the attributes are processed and transformed into parsers, the schema of the DataFrame is created according to the specific learning paradigm.